 WHO ARE WE:

 Normal is run primarily by it’s board as seen on the picture above.Our chair and spokesperson is André Nilsen.
 André has substantial experience from organizational and humanitarian work and dedicated to move society towards responsible cannabis regulations.
 Our manager, Ester Nafstad, has been with us since 2014 and has played a key part in developing and running the organization.

 - We represent Norwegian cannabis users in Parliament hearings

-Facilitate research on cannabis.
-We have recently launched an report in English about the negative consequences of control in the enforcement of current Norwegian law regarding cannabis
+- Facilitate research on cannabis.
+We have recently launched a report in english about the negative consequences of control in the enforcement of current Norwegian law regarding cannabis

 Normal Norway would like to get in touch with international cannabis activists, to help us stay informed and participate in the international movement.
 Your ideas and input is welcome!
 Drop a line to email@example.com